 You might be a shift worker who has trouble sleeping during odd hours, and all of that stress is just building up...

 Or, you may be incapacitated, recovering from surgery or illness, and cannot get to a yoga studio.

-Good news: plenty of Manchester yoga studios offer private lessons, either in-studio or at home!
+Good news: plenty of Edinburgh yoga studios offer private lessons, either in-studio or at home!

 You will find them – and their prices listed in the table below.

 One bonus you will likely not find in any studio is what many Superprof yoga teachers offer: their first hour of lessons free!

 If you have a reliable Internet connection and wish to take yoga lessons in the privacy of your own home, Superprof has made it possible to receive yoga instruction via webcam.

 If you are only just beginning your journey to wellness through yoga but are reluctant to arrange yourself into a well-populated studio, at least until you learn a few asanas...

 Superprof tutors are standing by, ready to ease you into your first yoga postures, for a surprisingly low price!